jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     - vpc
  ```

-I believe that we can all agree that the change frequency of your vpc and relational-db will probably be much less than that of your blog-website so instead of modifying a centralized terraform state it is better to just modify the terraform state associated to the layer of your product that changes.
-WHen you have separate state you also will have to make sure that changes are run in the correct order and that you can reference variables from another separate state.
-Terragrunt is an excellent open-source tool that can help in orchestrating terraform commands across multiple states for this specific use case [References](#terragrunt).
-Another relevant feature is the  `terraform_remote_state` data source that allows you to fetch the Terraform state file from one set of Terraform configurations to another.
-For example, in case you wanted to query the subnet group from the vpc layer within the relational-db layer.
+I believe that we can all agree that the change frequency of the vpc and relational-db will probably be much less than that of the blog-website so instead of modifying a centralized terraform state it is better to just modify the terraform state associated to the layer of the product that changed.
+When you have separate states you also will have to make sure that changes are run in the correct order and that you can reference variables from another separate state.
+[Terragrunt](#terragrunt) is an excellent open-source tool that can help in orchestrating terraform commands across multiple states for this specific use case.
+Another relevant feature is the  `terraform_remote_state` data source that allows users to fetch the Terraform state file from one set of Terraform configurations to another.  (e.g: in case you wanted to query the subnet group from the vpc layer within the relational-db layer)
-Also notice that in the folder structure screens at the top there are 2 columns with 2 images:  one representing the folder structure before and the other one after.
-This is a personal preference but I have found that creating a stable terraform module requires some practice and iterations to get it right so my preference here is to set it up in the context of a specific application in a modules folder, iterate it and get it stable and once it is then move it to either its own repository or a repository with all the shared modules of an organization.
-I know that some people might not agree with me but in my background as a developer it takes me a while to abstract a module correctly and I prefer doing that in isolatio because as Werner Vogels, CTO of Amazon Web Services, says: _"Code can change but APIs are Forever"_ and once a module gets pusblished and starts being used by different systems it is no longer a good idea to do heavy refactoring on it.
+Now, why did I decide to include the 2 folder structure screens at the top:  one representing the folder structure before and the other one after.
+I wanted to illustrate the point that creating a stable terraform module requires some practice and iterations to get it right so my preference is to start defining modules in the context of a specific application in a modules folder, iterate it, stabilize it, and then move it to either its own repository or a repository with all the shared modules of an organization.
+I know that some people might not agree with this but it takes time and a couple of iterations to abstract a module correctly and I prefer doing that in isolation because as Werner Vogels, CTO of Amazon Web Services, says: _"Code can change but APIs are Forever"_ and once a module gets pusblished and starts being used by different systems it is no longer a good idea to do heavy refactoring on it.

 ## Steps to Create the AWS cloud environment for your blog website